What do I need to bring with me?

 What is Om? (also seen as Ohm or Aum)

-You may have noticed the symbol in the center of the lotus flower on our logo and wondered exactly what it was.
+You may have noticed the Om symbol at the studio, on tattoos or on television and wondered exactly what it was.
 It is the symbol of “Om.”
 Not only is Om a symbol, but it is also a sound.
 In yoga, you may hear the sound of Om at the beginning of class, the close of class or both.
 When you hear students “Om-ing” you are likely to hear 3 syllables/states that sound like ahhhh-ooohhhh-uummmmmm.
 The first state (A) represents our waking state, Metta, or loving kindness.
 The second state (U) represents, the dream state- Karuna or compassion and the third (M) represents the state of dreamless sleep, Mudita, sympathetic joy.
 There is actually a fourth state, Turyia, that sounds in the resonance following the M signifying perfect bliss and equanimity.
 These three syllables take place in different areas of the throat/mouth.
 The actual meaning of “Om” is said to be the infinite vibration of the Universe.
 Imagine the vibration and energy felt when a whole room of yoga students sounds Om together!
 It’s Om-azing!

 What does Namaste’ mean?